Murder of Janak Patel: The incident

 Rose Cottage Superette manager Janak Patel was a recent Indian migrant who had moved to New Zealand in 2022.
 He had only moved to Auckland from Hamilton a few days before the robbery, which occurred at 8pm on 23 November 2022.
 Patel had also recently married and his wife was also present at the dairy during the robbery.

 At 8pm, Patel and his wife were in a backroom living area of the dairy at the time of the robbery when the masked offender Frederick Gilbert Hobson, an Ōtāhuhu resident who had been repatriated from Australia, entered the Rose Cottage Superette armed with a knife.
 Hobson had been stalking the area for the past 45 minutes, hiding in a telephone booth where he pretended to make calls.
-Ptel confronted Hobson but retreated when the offender wielded his knife.
+Patel confronted Hobson but retreated when the offender wielded his knife.
 Besides stealing the cash register, Hobson also stole several objects including butane lighters and vapes.

 After exiting the store, Hobson walked about 100 metres towards Duncan Avenue.
 CCTV footage recorded him placing the cash register inside a household rubbish bin.
 At this point, the suspect was confronted by Patel, who had armed himself with a hockey stick.
 During the ensuing confrontation, Hobson used a tree branch to fend off blows from Patel's hockey stick.
 Hobson managed to knock the hockey stick out of Patel's hands and forced him to the ground on his back.
 After holding Hobson down with his left hand, Hobson proceeded to stab him several times with his right hand.
 Patel attempted to fight back and wrestled with Hobson for the hockey stick.
 Following a tussle, Hobson stabbed Patel in the neck, which caused him to fall to the ground.

 Hobson subsequently left with the rubbish bin in a vehicle shortly later.
 The wounded Patel managed to retreat back to the store where he contacted emergency services, who administered first aid.
 During the confrontation, Patel sustained six stabs, including one to his chest and one to his back.
-Though Patel subsequently succumbed to his injuries, he managed to provide a description of the suspect to Police.The offender subsequently left with the rubbish bin.
+Though Patel subsequently succumbed to his injuries, he managed to provide a description of the suspect to Police.